 (m) Legal Opinion.
 On or prior to the date of the first Placement Notice given hereunder, the Company shall cause to be furnished to MLV a written opinion and letter of Cooley LLP, or such other counsel reasonably satisfactory to MLV ("Company Counsel"), covering opinions and statements substantially in the forms attached hereto as Exhibits 7(m)(1) and 7(m)(2).
-Thereafter within five (5) Trading Days of each Representation Date with respect to which the Company is obligated to deliver a certificate in the form attached hereto as Exhibit 7(1) for which no waiver is applicable, the Company shall cause to be furnished to MLV a letter of Company Counsel covering statements substantially in the form attached hereto as Exhibits 7(m)(2), modified, as necessary, to relate to the Registration Statement and the Prospectus as then amended or supplemented; provided, however, the Company shall be required to furnish to MLV no more than one letter hereunder per calendar quarter and the Company delivers its next Placement Notice; provided, further, that in lieu of such letters for subsequent periodic filings under the Exchange Act, counsel may furnish MLV with a letter (a "Reliance Letter") to the effect that MLV may rely on a prior letter delivered under this Section 7(m) to the same extent as if it were dated the date of such letter (except that statements in such prior letter shall be deemed to relate to the Registration Statement and the Prospectus as amended or supplemented as of the date of the Reliance Letter).
-Notwithstanding anything to the contrary set forth herein, each obligation of the Company to cause to be furnished to MLV a letter of Company Counsel to MLV reasonably acceptable to MLV ("MLV Counsel"), covering statements substantially similar to those covered by such letter of Company Counsel.
+Thereafter within five (5) Trading Days of each Representation Date with respect to which the Company is obligated to deliver a certificate in the form attached hereto as Exhibit 7(l) for which no waiver is applicable, the Company shall cause to be furnished to MLV a letter of Company Counsel covering statements substantially in the form attached hereto as Exhibits 7(m)(2), modified, as necessary, to relate to the Registration Statement and the Prospectus as then amended or supplemented; provided, however, the Company shall be required to furnish to MLV no more than one letter hereunder per calendar quarter and the Company shall not be required to furnish such letter if the Company does not intend to deliver a Placement Notice in such calendar quarter until such time as the Company delivers its next Placement Notice; provided, further, that in lieu of such letters for subsequent periodic filings under the Exchange Act, counsel may furnish MLV with a letter (a "Reliance Letter") to the effect that MLV may rely on a prior letter delivered under this Section 7(m) to the same extent as if it were dated the date of such letter (except that statements in such prior letter shall be deemed to relate to the Registration Statement and the Prospectus as amended or supplemented as of the date of the Reliance Letter).
+Notwithstanding anything to the contrary set forth herein, each obligation of the Company to cause to be furnished to MLV a letter of Company Counsel substantially in the form attached hereto as Exhibit 7(m)(2) shall be conditioned upon the concurrent delivery to MLV of a letter of LeClairRyan, or other counsel to MLV reasonably acceptable to MLV ("MLV